 The 1.7 million population only includes residents within the administrative limits.
-Barcelona has an urban area much larger with a population of more than 4.6 million, which makes it the 6th most populous urban area in the European Union behind Paris, London, the Ruhr, Madrid and Milan.
+Barcelona has an urban area much larger with a population of more than 4.6 million, which makes it the 6th most populous metropolitan area in the European Union behind Paris, London, the Ruhr, Madrid, and Milan.
 It is estimated that more than 5 million live in the metropolitan area, which is the largest on the Mediterranean Sea.

 The city proper has a high population density of 16,000 people per square kilometers (41,000/sq mi).
 This makes Barcelona one of Europe's most densely populated cities.
 By far the most densely populated area in the city is Eixample, with 36,000 people per square kilometer (or 92,000 per square mile), as well as the neighborhood of la Sagrada Familia with over 50,000 people per square kilometer.

 Barcelona is a leading cultural, sports, economic, tourism, arts, science, fashion, and commerce center.
 It's the fourth most economically powerful city by GDP in the European Union and the 35th in the world, and one of the world's most prosperous city brands.